Ahab: Death of Ahab

 Ahab is mortally wounded by an unaimed arrow after he and Jehoshaphat tried to re-capture Ramoth-Gilead from the Arameans.
 Depending on translation, Ahab's corpse was licked by dogs or a combination of dogs and pigs, according to Elijah's prophecy.
 It marked his "uncleanliness" in the presence of Israelites, who abstained from pork consumption.

-Legacy
+Critical history

 Ahab's reign was deeply unpopular among Yahwists and was considered to be worse than the previous kings of Israel.
 Whilst the previous kings followed a "heretical" interpretation of Yahwism, known as the "sins of Jeroboam", Ahab institutionalized Baalism, which was completely divorced from Yahwism.
 He was likewise criticized for his oppressive policies, both domestically and by the Moabites.

 However, Yahwists commend him for fortifying numerous Israelite cities and building an ivory palace.
 Christian Frevel argues that Ahab used imperialism to introduce Yahweh to the Kingdom of Judah.
 To do this, he gave his children theophoric names whilst expanding in northern territories and Judah.
 Michael J. Stahl clarifies that this mostly occurred in the latter half of his reign, according to biblical and extrabiblical evidence.